-Changes to legislation: Criminal Justice Act 1982, Part I is up to date with all changes known to be in force on or before 02 November 2023.
+Changes to legislation: Criminal Justice Act 1982, Part I is up to date with all changes known to be in force on or before 19 March 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)

-- (2) An application under subsection (1) above shall be made to one of the courts specified in subsection (3) below or to the Crown Court under subsection (4) below, and the discharge of such an order shall be by order of the court. - (3) Subject to subsection (4) below, the power to discharge an attendance centre order shall be exercised- - (a) by a magistrates' court acting for the petty sessions area in which the relevant attendance centre is situated; or - (b) by the court which made the order. - (4) Where the court which made the order is the Crown Court and there is included in the order a direction that the power to discharge the order is reserved to that court, the power shall be exercised by that court. - (5) An attendance centre order may, on the application of the offender or of the officer in charge of the relevant attendance centre, be varied by a magistrates' court acting for the petty sessions area in which the relevant attendance centre is situated; and an attendance centre order made by a magistrates' court may also be varied, on such an application, by that court. - (6) The power to vary an attendance centre order is a power by order- - (a) to vary the day or hour specified in the order for the offender's first attendance at the relevant attendance centre; or - (b) if the court is satisfied that the offender proposes to change or has changed his residence, to substitute for the relevant attendance centre an attendance centre which the court is satisfied is reasonably accessible to the offender, having regard to his age, the means of access available to him and any other circumstances. - (7) Where an application is made under this section by the officer in charge of an attendance centre, the court may deal with it without summoning the offender. - (8) It shall be the duty of the clerk to a court which makes an order under this section- - (a) to deliver a copy to the offender or send a copy by registered post or the recorded delivery service addressed to the offender's last or usual place of abode; and - (b) to deliver or send a copy- - (i) if the order is made by virtue of subsection (1) or (6)(a) above, to the officer in charge of the relevant attendance centre; and - (ii) if it is made by virtue of subsection (6)(b) above, to the officer in charge of the attendance centre which the order as varied will require the offender to attend. - (9) In this section "the relevant attendance centre", in relation to an attendance centre order, means the attendance centre specified in the order or substituted for the attendance centre so specified by an order made by virtue of subsection (6)(b) above.
+- (a) by a magistrates' court acting for the petty sessions area in which the relevant attendance centre is situated; or - (b) by the court which made the order. - (4) Where the court which made the order is the Crown Court and there is included in the order a direction that the power to discharge the order is reserved to that court, the power shall be exercised by that court. - [^{F32}(4A) The power to discharge an attendance centre order includes power to deal with the offender, for the offence in respect of which the order was made, in any manner in which he could have been dealt with for that offence by the court which made the order if the order had not been made.] - (5) An attendance centre order may, on the application of the offender or of the officer in charge of the relevant attendance centre, be varied by a magistrates' court acting for the petty sessions area in which the relevant attendance centre is situated; and an attendance centre order made by a magistrates' court may also be varied, on such an application, by that court. - (6) The power to vary an attendance centre order is a power by order- - (a) to vary the day or hour specified in the order for the offender's first attendance at the relevant attendance centre; or - (b) [^{F33}...], to substitute for the relevant attendance centre an attendance centre which the court is satisfied is reasonably accessible to the offender, having regard to his age, the means of access available to him and any other circumstances. - (7) Where an application is made under this section by the officer in charge of an attendance centre, the court may deal with it without summoning the offender. - (8) It shall be the duty of the clerk to a court which makes an order under this section- - (a) to deliver a copy to the offender or send a copy by registered post or the recorded delivery service addressed to the offender's last or usual place of abode; and - (b) to deliver or send a copy- - (i) if the order is made by virtue of subsection (1) or (6)(a) above, to the officer in charge of the relevant attendance centre; and - (ii) if it is made by virtue of subsection (6)(b) above, to the officer in charge of the attendance centre which the order as varied will require the offender to attend. - (9) In this section "the relevant attendance centre", in relation to an attendance centre order, means the attendance centre specified in the order or substituted for the attendance centre so specified by an order made by virtue of subsection (6)(b) above.